 The act of self-harm includes behaviors such as cutting, burning, and hitting oneself.

-Self-harm is not necessarily limited to physically painful activities, however.
-Sometimes self-harm can manifest in drinking too much, risky sex, taking unreasonable risks, or abusing drugs.
+Self-harm is not necessarily limited to physically painful activities, either.
+It can also include in drinking too much, risky sex, taking unreasonable risks, or abusing drugs.

-The core of self-harm is that a person is intentionally causing harm to themselves for whatever reason they might have.
+At the core of all self-harm, a person is intentionally hurting themselves for whatever reason they might have.

 Understanding this behavior is the key to finding healthier ways of dealing with your emotions.

 So, if you hit yourself, this article will cover some possible reasons why you do it, and a common method of trying to curb this form of self-harm.

 That being said, self-harm is much more serious than many people think it is.
 It can be a precursor to suicide attempts, another form of self-harm that you typically don’t want to employ self-help with.

 Though we can give you some information, we would implore you to seek help from a trained mental health counselor to get to the bottom of the problem and find a way to address it.